 I was diagnosed with non Hodgkin’s lymphoma — a lymph node cancer — twenty years ago.
 It was stage IV with renal T-cell kidney cancer at the same time.
 With a five per cent chance of pulling through, they brought our pastor in to give me my last rights.
 Treatment required a kidney bypass and removal, but I made it!

-So, onto radiation I went.
+So, on to radiation I went.
 It was focused on my neck and chest for 6 months.
-In that time, I couldn’t work and was foreclosed and put out of my home and then they repo’d my car, truck, and Harley.
+In that time, I couldn’t work and was foreclosed and put out of my home.
+Then they repo’d my car, truck, and Harley.

 I recovered slowly, but I had to chop wood to stay warm in the middle of winter.
 There was a time when I was strong.
 In the army, I received a Presidential Citation for physical fitness from president Ronald Regan for a perfect score of 300, three years in a row, on my Army PT test.
 I could also run five miles in less than thirty minutes; do 100 push ups, 200 sit-ups and two miles in eleven minutes.
 I was the strongest pound for pound out of sixty men.
 Not anymore.
 But even with lymph node cancer I was still alive.

 Lymphoma Comes Back in my Abdomen

 Anyway, my next bout was 9 years later.
 The cancer came back and I was truncated Stage III.
 This time, I had an operation to remove glands from my lower abdomen for a gland pushing on my prostate and bladder.

 After 8 rounds of R-Chop with Retuxin, I was just about dead.
 There seemed no chance for recovery.
-I was laid off from my job because they couldn’t afford me on their insurance any more.
+My job laid me off from my job because they couldn’t afford me on their insurance any more.
 My wife sold our home in Austell Ga. and took me to be with family.
 This is where I got medical cannabis for the first time.
 Soon enough, I was back to work loading 90lb boxes, five high, on a pallet for a meat packing plant.
 That got me back in shape fast!